Tag Archives: efficiency

 Energy efficient washing machine

-In one study, households that installed high-efficiency washing machines also boosted washing volume 5.6 percent. ©iStockphoto.com/alexandrumagurean
+Households that installed high-efficiency washing machines also boosted washing volume 5.6 percent.

 For another twist on how human nature can stymie efficiency’s efforts to cut energy use, consider America’s love affair with big, fast cars.
 The technology to dramatically boost vehicle efficiency has been progressing for decades, but technology upgrades that could have saved energy have instead gone to soup up performance.
 While mileage barely budged between 1990 and now, average horsepower surged 77 percent, to around 230 today.
 As a result, today’s mild-mannered Toyota Sienna minivan offers about as much horsepower as Ford’s fastest ’72 Mustang.